jburse/jekejeke-samples/jekrun/benchmark/README.md

 - [galery](https://github.com/jburse/jekejeke-samples/tree/master/jekrun/benchmark/galery):
   Results Gallery

-Our machines so far include a Lenovo Ideapad 700 (4 Cores/8 Hyperthreads) and a Sony Experia Tablet (4 Cores).
-On the Android device we tested only Jekejeke Prolog.
+We compare our Prolog system with some other Prolog systems on some hardware platforms.
+The hardware platforms include the PC platform and the Android platform.

 # Issues and Contributing